Zerro97/khuibeom.com/content/blog/javascript-fundamentals-basics-and-lexical-scope.md

 Also, notice the `students` reference at line 9?
 It belongs to red scope despite being rerferenced from blue scope.
 Variables are colored/scoped based on where they are originally created at (line 1), not where they are referred from (line 9).

 In perspective of Javascript engine, how did it decide that `students` (line 9) belong to red bucket/scope?
-We should conceptualize this determination of scope as a "lookup" process.
+We should *conceptualize* this determination of scope as a "lookup" process.
 Since `students` at line 9 was not declaration but a reference, it originally do not have any color/scope.
 We ask the current scope (blue) if it contains matching name and if it doesn't, we move on to outer scope (red).
 The outer scope have variable/marble of name `students`, so the variable reference in line 9 is determined to be red marble/scope.

+> I used word *conceptualize* because it is not how Javascript work exactly.
+The scope of identifiers are already (mostly) determined during compilation.
+The engine does not have to lookup through bunch of scopes to determine variable's scope because it is already known.
+The "lookup" process is still useful conceptually, however, and I think it's safe to think of scope chain this way.

 ---